jhoerr/cloudmesh-manual/docs-source/source/dev/pytest.rst

 will use the setup prior to execution.

-A function includes one or multiple asserts that check if a particular test succeeds and reports this to nose to expose the information if a tess succeds or fails, when running it
+A function includes one or multiple asserts that check if a particular test succeeds and reports this to pytest to expose the information if a tess succeeds or fails, when running it

-Note that all nosetest functions start with a ``HEADING()`` in the body which conveniently prints a banner with the function name and thus helps in debugging in case of errors.
+Note that all pytest functions in cloudmesh start with a ``HEADING()`` in the body which conveniently prints a banner with the function name and thus helps in debugging in case of errors.

 Invocation is simply done with the comment lines you see on top that you will include.

-in our case the test is called test\_key.py so we include on the top
+in our case the test is called `test_key.py` so we include on the top

 ::